 Cannock pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Cannock is high; grass is high; cypress is low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days grass will increase; cypress will decrease.
+Today (16 July) pollen in Cannock is low; cypress and grass are low.
+Tomorrow (17 July 2026) levels are similar - cypress remains low, grass increasing, mugwort at low levels.
+Over the following five days mugwort will increase; cypress and grass will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app